ckormanyos/real-time-cpp/examples/chapter03_02/readme.md

 # Integer Types Having Fixed Widths and Prime Numbers

 Example chapter03_02 focuses on integer types having fixed widths.
-The example uses a fascinating calculation of prime numbers in order to emphasize the usefullness and portability of fixed-width integer types.
+The example gets into a fascinating calculation of prime numbers that is simultaneously intended to emphasize the usefullness and portability of fixed-width integer types.

 # Fixed-Width Integer Types